 - a.
 Uninvestigated untruthful statements made to the Court under oath by Chief Deputy Sheridan concerning the Montgomery investigation.
 (Doc.
-1677 at ¶ 385). - b.
+1677 at $\P$ 385). - b.
 Uninvestigated untruthful statements made to the Court under oath by Chief Deputy Sheridan concerning the existence of the McKessy investigation.
-(Id. at ¶ 816). - c.
+(Id. at $\P$ 816). - c.
 Chief Deputy Sheridan's untruthful statements to Lieutenant Seagraves made during the course of an internal investigation of Detective Mackiewicz to the effect that an investigation into the overtime allegations against Detective Mackiewicz had already been completed.
-(Id. at ¶ 823). - d.
+(Id. at $\P$ 823). - d.
 Other uninvestigated acts of misconduct of Chief Deputy Sheridan, Captain Bailey, Sergeant Tennyson, Detective Zebro, Detective Mackiewicz, or others that occurred during the McKessy investigation.
-(Id. at ¶¶ 766-825).
+(Id. at $\P\P$ 766-825).

-Phase 1 is not applicable.
-Phase 2 is of Paragraph 300 deferred.
+MCSO does not have any obligations under Phase 1.
+Phase 2 is of Paragraph 300 is deferred.